Battle of Waterloo: Coin controversy

 As part of the bicentennial celebration of the battle, in 2015 Belgium minted a two-euro coin depicting the Lion monument over a map of the field of battle.
 France officially protested against this issue of coins, while the Belgian government noted that the French mint sells souvenir medals at Waterloo.
 After 180,000 coins were minted but not released, the issue was melted.
 Instead, Belgium issued an identical commemorative coin in the non-standard value of 2 1/2 euros.
-Legally valid only within the issuing country (but unlikely to circulate) it was minted in brass, packaged, and sold by the Belgian mint for 6 euros.
+Legally valid only within the issuing country it was minted in brass, packaged, and sold by the Belgian mint for 6 euros.
 A ten-euro coin, showing Wellington, Blücher, their troops and the silhouette of Napoleon, was also available in silver for 42 euros.